MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

 3. In **Apps** > **Application configuration policies**, select **Managed Devices**.

 4. Provide a name to uniquely identify the policy.

-Select `Android Enterprise` as the Platform, the required Profile type and `Microsoft Defender: Antivirus` as the targeted app.
+   - For **Platform**, select `Android Enterprise`.
+   - Select the required profile type.
+   - For the targeted app, select `Microsoft Defender: Antivirus`.

    Then select **Next**.

 5. Add runtime permissions.
 Select **Location access (fine)**, **POST_NOTIFICATIONS** and change the **Permission state** to `Auto grant`.
 (This permission is not supported for Android 13 and later.)